Recently, an Admiral of the Bharat Nau Sena discussed a strategic estimation of India:

 The same type of practical study was conducted by Shivaji.
 This doesn’t mean loving your enemies, but it means having a healthy respect for them so you can honestly evaluate them.
 One must neither be cowed down nor contemptuous of foes as it is as dangerous to over-estimate as it is to under-estimate.
 Sometimes it necessitates tactical adaptation (as in Vijayanagara and modification favouring of cavalry) and sometimes it needs a complete strategic-reorientation, as in the case of the Maratha Empire.
 But this isn’t done through history books and textbooks (many of which are falsified) but through training and action.
 Knowing what to do is easy, understanding how to do it and following through is another matter altogether.
 Any idiot can sit down and identify needs—do you have the competence, creativity, and courage to meet them?
 This is the uncomfortable question facing would-be Indic strategists today.
 Quick fixes and knee-jerk reactions don’t solve problems, nor do untimely power struggles.

 During the Kamakura Shogunate, real power was not held by the Emperor of Japan or even the Shogun, but the shikken.
-The head of council (regent) was able to defeat the Kublai Khan’s invasion forces at the Battle of Hakata Bay, not merely through the Divine Wind (Kamikaze), but through foresight and prudence.
+The head of council (regent) was able to defeat Kublai Khan’s invasion forces at the Battle of Hakata Bay, not merely through the Divine Wind (Kamikaze), but through foresight and prudence.
 A wise and experienced general, Hojo Masamura, was entrusted with the defence of the Japanese home islands.

 They studied the enemy, bought time, prepared their ground, and acted when opportunity presented itself, rather than engaging in pompous chest thumping or loudmouth rhetoric.
 The Hojo regency knew it faced a dangerous enemy, and even after winning two wars over the Mongols, preparation and vigilance continued for 20 years (no matter the expense).
 That is the difference between strategery and strategy, navel-gazing and serious preparation.
 Are we a Serious People?

 Security of state or civilization belongs in the hands of serious people.
 Not navel-gazing pseudo-intellectuals, nor spelling bee poodles, but serious thinkers whose ability is proven by practice (unlike Nehru who appointed the incompetent Brij Mohan Kaul due to nepotism and the even more incompetent V.K.Krishna Menon due to ideology).
-Terrifying problems require experienced, competent people who inspire others rather than merely coasting on (alleged) pedigree.
+Terrifying problems require experienced, competent people who inspire others rather than merely coast on (alleged) pedigree.
 Learning must be balanced by training/application, and in matters of war, by training in arms and tactics.
 This works the other way too.
-Centuries after Hakata Bay, Tokugawa Ieyasu issued ordinances known as buje sho-hatto, where samurai were required to give themselves both to the art of war as well as the pursuit of ‘polite learning’.
+Centuries after Hakata Bay, Tokugawa Ieyasu issued ordinances known as buje sho-hatto, where samurai were required to give themselves both to the art of war as well as to the pursuit of ‘polite learning’.
 This is what is lacking today.

 Absence of emotional-discipline leads to team indiscipline.Ego-maniacs, forever obsessed with proving their intellectual superiority, or that of their family or caste or region stupidly risk the safety of what they care about the most due to their own ambition.

 The recent hullabaloo of halfwits over the “national language” is emblematic of another set of genetic dead-ends.
-“Youth aspiration for english”, “it is not the language, but the imposition!”, and my personal favourite, “no need for link language”.
+“Youth aspiration for english”, “it is not the language, but the imposition!”, and my personal favourite,”no need for link language”.

 No need for link language??!
 What else could better reflect the attitude of court eunuchs and pseudo-intellectual vidusaka-samalochakas than to ignore the national need to issue orders to the national army on the nation’s battlefields?
 Are jawans from rural areas supposed to use universal translators?
 Surely state languages should be the language of state administration, but a central administrative language is needed, for simple governmental practicality.
 It is this lack of pragmatism among all-theory no practice pinheads that continues to perpetuate a 70 year old debate.